 1

-1. Check NVIDIA GPU drivers: Make sure that you have the latest NVIDIA GPU drivers installed on your system.
-You can check the version of the NVIDIA drivers installed by running the following command in the terminal:
+- Check TensorFlow version: Make sure that you have the latest version of TensorFlow installed on your system.
+You can update TensorFlow using pip by running the following command in the terminal:

 1